Johnny Depp Professional Guitarist Jammed With Paul McCartney, ZZ Top, Aerosmith, And Alice Cooper [Videos]

 ZZ Top’s Billy Gibbons

-Johnny Depp has also jammed on stage with ZZ Top’s guitarist Billy Gibbons according to Ultimate Classic Rock.
+Johnny Depp has also jammed on stage with ZZ Top’s guitarist Billy Gibbons, according to Ultimate Classic Rock.
 That is a real honor for any serious musician.
 Watch these two guitar masters on stage in Texas while the multi-talented actor and musician was promoting The Rum Diaries.

 Patti Smith